 The first good sign of a decent cocktail bar is that they are using fresh ingredients.
-I'm not talking about lemon twists or lime wedges, I mean that they squeeze their fruit to make juice à la minute, and that they aren't using sour mix.
-But even if they take the time to use fresh citrus, it doesn't mean they know how to balance a drink.
+We’re not talking about lemon twists or lime wedges—we mean that they squeeze their fruit to make juice à la minute, and that they aren’t using sour mix.
+But even if they take the time to use fresh citrus, it doesn’t mean they know how to balance a drink.
 This is when a spirit-driven cocktail can save the day.
 A quick scan of the back bar may help you pick a winner without asking your bartender if they have this, that or the other thing.
 Of course, not all good drinks require obscure ingredients, but every once in a while you have to be willing to gather what you need yourself.

 1 oz aquavit

 1 oz applejack

 .25 oz Yellow Chartreuse